MohamedOuhami/BRIWA-LORD/README.md

-# Mini-Game1
+# BRIWA-LORD
-"     "  is a 100% Moroccan game consisted of 3 mini-games
+"     "  Briwa Lord is 100% Moroccan game based on the public figure Botato aka "Briwa".
+Here you'll find the code source of the game